 Steel and stainless steel fabrication is the process of creating a product by cutting, bending, and shaping steel alloy.
 Steel alloy is a combination of elements added together consisting of mainly iron, but also other metals including nickel, silicon, boron, and others.

-At Midwest Metal Products, high speed EML turret and laser technology produces extremely smooth and accurate cuts during steel fabrication.
+At Midwest Metal Products, high-speed EML turret and laser technology produce extremely smooth and accurate cuts during steel fabrication.
 With this technology, cutting capabilities are almost unlimited.

 Aluminum vs. Steel